Image

 Following the ceremony, the Saline American Legion Post 322 will a picnic lunch, sponsored by Robison-Bahnmiller Funeral Home, at the Legion (corner of Mills Road and Michigan Avenue).

-Sunny, with a high of 66 and low of 39 degrees.
-Sunny during the morning, clear for the afternoon and evening,
+Overcast , with a high of 22 and low of 13 degrees.
+Overcast in the morning,